srsudar/eg/README.md

 If you want to get fancy, however, `eg` can be fancy.

-For example, perhaps you have some common examples that you want to have easy access to.
-You can define a custom file, put the example there, and tell `eg` to use it.
+For example, maybe a team member always sends you bzipped tarballs and you can never remember the flag for bzipping--why can't that guy just use gzip like everybody else?
+You can create an example for untarring and unzipping bzipped tarballs, stick it in a file called `tar.md`, and tell `eg` where to find it.

-The way to think about what `eg` does is just that it takes a program name, for example `find`, and looks for two files named `find.md` in a the default directory and a custom directory.
+The way to think about what `eg` does is just that it takes a program name, for example `find`, and looks for two files named `find.md` in the default directory and a custom directory.
 If it finds them, it pipes them through `less`, with the custom file at the top.
 Easy.